joshholl/GettingToKnowNode/deck/slidedeck.md

 ???

-Unlike Apache, Node.js does not have a heirarchal configuration or any real configuration outside of what is needed to execute a given node.js script.
+Unlike Apache, Node.js does not have a hierarchal configuration or any real configuration outside of what is needed to execute a given node.js script.

 --

 - Scalability and Speed

 ???
 Node.js scales well in part because it does not spin up threads or fork processes for each request.
 Therefore node.js has less overhead for each request processing.
-Additionally since node.js is asynchronous the actual handling of each request can be delegated allowing the primary thread to accept more request rather than completeing each one before accepting a new one.
-Finally, given that a most applications on the internet use JSON for a data transfer node.js has an advantage by being javascript and having supported baked in unlike .NET, PHP, or JAVA which rely on marshalling libraries to convert between JSON and the native language.
+Additionally since node.js is asynchronous the actual handling of each request can be delegated allowing the primary thread to accept more request rather than completing each one before accepting a new one.
+Finally, given that a most applications on the internet use JSON for a data transfer node.js has an advantage by being JavaScript and having supported baked in unlike .NET, PHP, or JAVA which rely on marshalling libraries to convert between JSON and the native language.

 ---
-# Brief History of Node.JS

-- 2009  Ryan Dahl Creates Node.JS
-- 2011 NPM is created
-	- Microsoft Works with Joyent to bring Node.JS to windows
-- 2014 Node.JS is forked to IO.js
-- 2015 Node foundation is created and later IO.js and Node.js merge
+# How it all works - Node.js and I/O

+I/O is universally slow, Node.js accepts this and allows you to continue working while the I/O systems do their work.

+???

+Even though speeds are constantly increasing; consuming I/O sources ranging from network/sockets to file system and event memory access are slow.
+Node.js accepts this and addresses this problem with its Non-Blocking I/O model which allows applications to keep doing work while waiting for some I/O task to complete.

 ---
 # How it all works - Non-Blocking I/O